BODMAS Rule

 Numbers

 Numbers are mathematical values used for counting and representing quantities, and for making calculations.
-In math, numbers can be classified as natural numbers, whole numbers, integers, rational numbers, irrational numbers, real numbers, complex numbers, imaginary numbers.
+In math, numbers can be classified as natural numbers, whole numbers, integers, rational numbers, irrational numbers, real numbers, complex numbers, and imaginary numbers.

 Operators or Operations

 An operator is a character that combines two numbers and produces an expression or equation.
 In math, the most common operators are Addition (+), Subtraction (-), Multiplication (×), Division (÷).
 For mathematical expressions or equations, in which only a single operator is involved, finding the answer is fairly simple.
-In the case of multiple operators, finding a solution becomes difficult or a little trickier!
-Let’s understand this with an example.
+In the case of multiple operators, finding a solution becomes a little trickier!
+Let us understand this with an example.
 Jenny and Ron solved a mathematical expression 6 × 3 + 2 separately.
 The following are the two different methods by which Jenny and Ron solved the expression:

 Jenny's Method: 6 × 3 + 2 = 6 × 5 = 30, Ron's Method: 6 × 3 + 2 = 18 + 2 = 20.

-Look at the table given below to understand the terms and operations denoted by the BODMAS acronym in the proper order.
+Observe the table given below to understand the terms and operations denoted by the BODMAS acronym in the proper order.

 B | [{( )}] | Brackets |

-O | x² | Order of Powers or Roots |
+O | x² | Order of Powers or Roots, (in some cases, 'of') |

 D | ÷ | Division |